tradingview/charting-library-tutorial/README.md

 - The [Advanced Charts repository] is private.
 Refer to [Getting Access] for more information on how to get the library.
-- To use [CryptoCompare API], you should create an account and generate a free API key.
+- To use the [CryptoCompare] API, you should create an account and generate a free API key.
 For more information, refer to the [CryptoCompare documentation](https://www.cryptocompare.com/coins/guides/how-to-use-our-api/).

 ## How to run